Lotus (magazine)

 Lotus was a trilingual political and cultural magazine which existed between 1968 and 1991.
 The magazine with three language editions was published in different countries: Egypt, Lebanon, Tunisia and German Democratic Republic.
+It contained one of the early postcolonial literary criticisms employing non-Eurocentric modes.

 History and profile

 The first issue of the magazine appeared in March 1968 with the title Afro-Asian Writings.
-The magazine was established by the Afro-Asian Writers' Association.
-Its goal was to support the Afro-Asian solidarity and nonalignment which had been stated in the Bandung Conference in 1955.
+The magazine was established by the Afro-Asian Writers' Association (AAWA).
+Its foundation was first proposed at the Association's inaugural meeting held in Tashkent, Soviet Union, in 1958.
+The goal of the magazine was to support the Afro-Asian solidarity and nonalignment which had been stated in the Bandung Conference in 1955.
 It was published on a quarterly basis and had three language editions: Arabic, English, and French.
 Of them the English edition was started first and the Arabic edition was initially headquartered in Cairo.
 The other two were published in the German Democratic Republic.
 The magazine was financed by Egypt, the Soviet Union and the German Democratic Republic.
 In 1970 the magazine was renamed as Lotus with the subtitle Afro-Asian Writings from the sixth issue.
+The permanent bureau of the AAWA in Cairo was its publisher until 1973.